Calendar

 Air Force Command Headquarters, Ministry of National Defense (MND)

 Air Force Command Headquarters was formally set up on this site in 1949 by the Ministry of National Defense, serving as the top commanding organization of air defense and combat in Taiwan.
-Research data from 1951 show that the organizational units of Air Force Command Headquarters included General Headquarters, Consul’s Office, Political Office, Supervisory Office, Statistics Office, Liaison Office, the First to Fifth Ministries, as well as 9 Corps of Deputy, Air Defense, Communications, Meteorology, Finance, Medical, Construction, Military Justice, and General Services and a further 2 units of combat operational command and handbook, legal, technique, and decree repository committee.
+Research data from 1951 show that the organizational units of Air Force Command Headquarters included General Headquarters, Consul’s Office, Political Office, Supervisory Office, Statistics Office, Liaison Office, the First to Fifth Ministries, as well as 9 Corps of Adjutant, Air Defense, Communications, Meteorology, Finance, Medical Affairs, Construction, Military Justice, and General Services.
 Restructuring of the organizational hierarchy in later times resulted in a markedly different structure of the R.O.C.
 Air Force today.

 Air Force Command Headquarters, MND in 1966.
 Photo: Air Force Command Headquarters, MND.